vladcebo/paytoy/README.md

 ### Final results for benchmarking

-The number of records is 1 million.
+The number of records is 10 million (only deposits).
 Reported values are in millions of transactions per second and rounded to the first decimal point

 ST = single threaded